zac7777/Entropy/Entropy/Sets/Ammunition/Small Cartridges.md

 #### 9 millimetre rubber

-*Damage:* 0, when this bullet lands a critical hit the target receives -5 EP *Accuracy:* +20
+*Damage:* 1d2 bludgeoning damage, when this bullet lands a critical hit the target receives -5 EP *Accuracy:* +20
 *Critical:* +40